Steve Olsher, Co-Founder & Chairman of Liquor.com

 Thus indelibly transformed, the company was ready to go public in March 2000—or what those who lived through the dot-com bust identify as the beginning of the end.
 The NASDAQ started to tumble, and the money dried up before the company made its public debut.

-“It became clear that the folks we brought in to do the job [weren’t really equipped to do it],” says Olsher.
+“It became clear that the folks we brought in to do the job ,” says Olsher.
 What’s more, Olsher and the new CEO clashed over differing visions and management styles.
 “I knew that one of us was going to have to go,” says Olsher.
 Because he no longer had management rights, Olsher essentially had to sit back and watch the business he had spent nine years building implode.

 In the end, Olsher walked away from everything.
 He lost his company, his domain, his salary, and everything else associated with the business to which he’d devoted nearly a decade of his life.